CodeForAfrica/sourceAFRICA-wordpress/README.md

 - `zoom` (boolean): Hide or show zoom slider.
 - `format` (string): Indicate to the theme that this is a wide asset by setting this to `wide`.
 Defaults `normal`.

-You can read more about publishing and embedding DocumentCloud resources on https://www.documentcloud.org/help/publishing.
+You can read more about publishing and embedding sourceAFRICA resources on https://sourceafrica.net/help/publishing.

 ## Caching

 Ideally, when WordPress hits our oEmbed service to fetch the embed code, it would obey the `cache_age` we return.
 Despite [conversation](https://core.trac.wordpress.org/ticket/14759) around this, it doesn't seem to.

 Instead, it lets us choose between no cache at all (so *every pageload* triggers a call to our oEmbed service to get the embed code) or a supposed 24-hour cache stored in the `postmeta` table.
-Unfortunately, [our tests](https://github.com/documentcloud/wordpress-documentcloud/issues/20) seem to show this cache is never expired, which means we can choose between no cache (thus possibly DDOSing ourselves) or a permanent cache (thus possibly having stale embed codes).
+Unfortunately, [DocumentCloud's tests](https://github.com/documentcloud/wordpress-documentcloud/issues/20) seem to show this cache is never expired, which means we can choose between no cache (thus possibly DDOSing ourselves) or a permanent cache (thus possibly having stale embed codes).
 We've chosen the latter; hopefully this cache does eventually expire, and our embed codes shouldn't change that often anyway.

 If you find yourself absolutely needing to expire the cache, though, you have two choices: